yravikrishna/gen-ai-assessment/README.md

 python main.py
 ```

+5. If running in Google Cloud Shell, test your app using __Web Preview__ on port 8080.
+If running on your own computer browse to localhost:8080.

+## Completing the Code

+To complete the code, you will have to complete __Task 1__ of the Assessment where the Vector Search and Firestore databases are created.

+Open `main.py` in your code editor (__Google Cloud Shell__ is recommended).
+The following fucntions are not implemented:
+* `search_vector_database`
+* `ask_gemin`

+There are comments in the code to give you some direction.

-## You can customize the program using the config.yaml file.
+## You can further customize the program using the config.yaml file.

 Here is an example.
 Changing the context will change the bahavior of the model.
 You can make the model pretend to be anything you want (a bartender, mechanic, whatever).
 The example below makes the model emulate a Barista.